-If you are querying Graphite metrics, and do not specify the field to be parsed, the metric name parsed.
+If you are querying Graphite metrics, and do not specify the field to be parsed, then the metric name will be parsed.

 Each wildcard in the pattern corresponds to a specified field.
 The parse operator supports both lazy (shortest match) and greedy (longest match wildcard matches.
 Use '*' for a lazy match, or '**' for a greedy match.